adlacruzes/composer-import-scripts/README.md

 I needed a simple way to import scripts and unify commands across multiple libraries.
 If you need a more powerful tool, you can look at the excellent [composer-merge-plugin](https://github.com/wikimedia/composer-merge-plugin).

+Imported commands have to be invoked with `composer run`.

 ## Installation

 ```sh